ihe-brasil/PROADI-SUS-HAOC/Technical Instructions/tech_inst-3.md

 ![](./media/image3-08.png)

 8. Go to "Simulators" menu option.
 Open the Repository simulator you created in the Step #5 and take note of the Repository endpoints.

-Use your System Under Test (actor: document source) to submit a Submission Set containing a single Document using the Provide and Register Document Set-b transaction against the Pnr endpoint (or Pnr TLS endpoint).
+9. Use your System Under Test (actor: document source) to submit a Submission Set containing a single Document using the Provide and Register Document Set-b transaction against the Pnr endpoint (or Pnr TLS endpoint).

 ![](./media/image3-09.png)

-9. Go to the “Simulators” menu option.
+10. Go to the “Simulators” menu option.
 Open the Repository simulator and click on the “log” action
 ![](./media/image3-10.png)

-g.
-Select the “message” you have just generated.
+11. Select the “message” you have just generated.
 Take a screenshot of this screeen and click on the “Download message” option.

 ![](./media/image3-11.png)

-h.
-Post the generated zip file and screenshot to Gazelle Action “return log file”.
+12. Post the generated zip file and screenshot to Gazelle Action “return log file”.

 ## Test 12046